ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ## Generating an API key

+[Create an account at openai](https://auth0.openai.com/u/signup).
 Go to the user on the upper right corner and click on the API Keys tab.
 ![](/assets/images/nextjs/menu-1.png)

 Choose View API Keys.